revbayes/revbayes.github.io/developer/index.md

 Before digging into the developer guide it may be useful to understand the user side of RevBayes.
 We have provided [tutorials]({{ site.baseurl }}/tutorials) that walk through the basics of using directed acyclic graphs (DAGs) for conducting phylogenetic analyses in RevBayes.

-### Developer Guide
+### Developer's Guide

-The RevBayes Developers' Guide will provide you with the information needed to implement new methods, models, functions, and algorithms in the RevBayes language and core libraries.
+The RevBayes Developer's Guide will provide you with the information needed to implement new methods, models, functions, and algorithms in the RevBayes language and core libraries.

 {% assign devguide = site.pages | where:"category", "Developer" | sort: "index","last" %}